Open-Systems-Pharmacology/Qualification-text-modules/OSPS_Introduction.md

-## Open Systems Pharmacology Suite (OSP Suite)

 Open Systems Pharmacology Suite (OSP suite) is a tool for PBPK modeling and simulation of drugs in laboratory animals and humans.
-PK-Sim® and MoBi® are part of the OSP suite [1].
+PK-Sim® and MoBi® are part of the OSP suite [[1](#references)].
 PK-Sim® is based on a generic PBPK-model with 18 organs and tissues.
 One of the main assumptions is that all compartments are well-stirred.
-Represented organs/tissues include arterial and venous blood, adipose tissue (separable adipose, excluding yellow marrow), brain, lung, bone (including yellow marrow), gonads, heart, kidneys, large intestine, liver, muscle, portal vein, pancreas, skin, small intestine, spleen and stomach, as shown in Figure 1.
+Represented organs/tissues include arterial and venous blood, adipose tissue (separable adipose, excluding yellow marrow), brain, lung, bone (including yellow marrow), gonads, heart, kidneys, large intestine, liver, muscle, portal vein, pancreas, skin, small intestine, spleen and stomach, as shown in **Figure 1**.

 Each organ consists of four sub-compartments namely the plasma, blood cells (which together build the vascular space), interstitial space, and cellular space.
 Distribution between the plasma and blood cells as well as between the interstitial and cellular compartments can be permeability-limited.
 In the brain, the permeation barrier is located between the vascular and the interstitial space.
 PK-Sim® estimates model parameters (intestinal permeability [[2](#references)] organ partition coefficients (tissue-to-plasma partition coefficients) [[3,4](#references)], and permeabilities) from physico-chemical properties of compounds (molecular weight, pKa, acid/base properties) and the composition of each tissue compartment (lipids, water and proteins).
 Partition coefficients can be calculated using a variety of methods available in PK-Sim®, for example the internal PK-Sim® method [[3,4](#references)] or that of Rodgers and Rowland [[5-7](#references)].